Upgrades to the rail network

-As part of the Metro Tunnel Project, High Capacity Signalling (HCS) will be installed from Watergardens to Dandenong.
+As part of the Metro Tunnel Project, the first roll-out of High Capacity Signalling (HCS) anywhere in Australia will be installed on the Sunbury and Cranbourne / Pakenham lines .

 Sophisticated HCS equipment will be installed in both the rail corridor and within the driver’s cabin of each train, allowing trains to safely run closer together.